- What Is Uterine Rupture?

 Last Updated on

-Heard someone you know had a uterine rupture?
-Sounds like a nightmare?
-Want to know everything about it?
-Before you read further you must know that yes it is scary but it is a very rare condition and that though you may have one or more risk factors that are mentioned below the chance that you might face this are low.
-Studies show that a majority of women who deliver after a prior caesarean, have a safe and normal birth.
+If you’ve heard someone you know had a uterine rupture, we are sure it took some time for the news to sink in and also raised concerns and curiosity about what it really is.
+The name itself sounds like a nightmare, and before you read further, you must know that yes, it is scary, but it is a very rare condition.
+Though you may have one or more risk factors that are mentioned below, the chance that you might face this is low.
+Studies show that a majority of women who deliver after a prior caesarean have a safe and normal birth.
 According to the National Health Institute, 992-993 women out of 1,000 give birth without the complication of a uterine rupture.

-Uterine rupture or a tear in uterine wall during pregnancy is a very rare complication observed in the last trimester of pregnancy which can cause maternal and foetal distress.
+Uterine rupture or a tear in the uterine wall during pregnancy is a very rare complication usually observed in the last trimester of pregnancy which can cause maternal and foetal distress.

-The uterus is a stretchable bag-like structure located in the abdominal cavity and it’s wall is 3 layers thick.
+The uterus is a stretchable bag-like structure located in the abdominal cavity, and its wall is three-layers thick.
+These layers are –

-- The inner thin layer is called the endometrium.
-It is the most active layer responding to all the hormonal changes and is highly specialised.
+- The inner, thin layer called the endometrium, which is the most active layer responding to all the hormonal changes and is highly specialised.

-- The middle layer is a thick layer of muscles which forms the main bulk and it gives the strength to the wall of the uterus.
+- The middle layer, a thick layer of muscles, which forms the main bulk and gives the strength to the wall of the uterus.

-- The outermost layer called the serosa or the peritonium is a very thin layer which forms a coat or an envelope and hence separates the uterus from the abdominal cavity.
+- The outermost layer called the serosa or the peritoneum, which is a very thin layer that forms a coat or an envelope and hence separates the uterus from the abdominal cavity.